celestelayne/js-object-primitives/README.md

 ## Arrays

 Arrays are a special kind of _ordered_ object.
 Instead of having keys that are *strings*, every key is a number called an "index", starting with 0.
+An array can contain lists of *numbers*, *strings*, *Objects*, or even other *arrays*!
+When discussing arrays, we say that they are collections of *elements*.

-##Array Method Basics##
+##Array Access Methods##

 **Creating** an array: